Feyfa/composer-messend/readme.md

 # Messend - Sending Messages with PHP

-Messend is a bridge to interact with Gmail that can send messages.
+Messend is a bridge to send messages to Gmail, Twilio Whatsapp, Twilio Sms platforms.
 Messend can also be used for the Two Factory Auth feature.

 ## Installation